wednesdayayay/Scrawl/README.md

 b) an img to flash onto a microSD card if you would rather (haven't tried the image creation part yet but it looks pretty easy)

+/// Control (MIDI,Keyboard,Mouse)

 I've uploaded a MIDI control template for the korg nano kontrol version 1 it won't be the final one as it is more utilitarian than intuitively laid out for playing currently after I'm done with my next MIDI sweep I'll also add a list of MIDI values to be used with scrawl and a picture detailing what on the korg controller is mapped where

-you can also use a keyboard to interact with all of scrawls parameters that you can with MIDI together or seperately
+you can also use a keyboard to interact with all of the scrawl parameters you can use both MIDI, keyboard and Mouse all together

-///Control (MIDI,Keyboard,Mouse)

 basic operation is as follows